elastic/connectors/docs/CONTRIBUTING.md

 PRs are a Github workflow tool, so it's important to understand that the PR title, summary and eventual discussion are not as trackable as the the commit history.
-If we ever move away from Github, we'll likely lose this infomation.
+If we ever move away from Github, we'll likely lose this information.

 That said however, they are a very useful aid in ensuring that PRs are handled quickly and effectively.